RobSilverman/NameGame-UIKit/README.md

 ## Usage

 This project was built in UIKit with no added packages.
-The designs require a SFSymbols 2 image, so it is targeting iOS 14.
+The designs require a SFSymbols 2 image, so the build is targeting iOS 14.

 You can customize the length of Timed Mode games by changing the `gameLength` property in `TimedModeGame.swift`.